 Elizabeth’s primary teachers have been Kevin Kozak, Stephanie Blaha, and James Blalock, and she has studied and attended masterclasses with such renowned teachers and musicians as Demondrae Thurman, Hermann Baumann, Kendall Betts, Lowell Greer, Randy Gardner, Robert Hoyle, Jacquelyn Adams, and William VerMeulen.

-Elizabeth has been a KBHC participant since 2010 and is excited to join the staff in 2017.
+Elizabeth has been a KBHC participant since 2010 and joined the staff in 2017.

 KBHC Alum: 2010-2013, 2016